Home » Recipes » Soups & Stews » Spicy Lebanese Red Lentil Soup

 This soup is very very easy to make and is done in about 40 minutes.
 It is important to use red lentils for this soup because when simmered they break down much quicker than the green or yellow lentils.
 The texture of red lentils is sort of velvety.
 I added one medium potato and used a hand blender to make my Red Lentil Soup smooth.

-If you like it to be a little more rustic simply omit the potato and the blender.
-Want a more brothy soup?
+If you like your soup to be a little more rustic, omit the potato and the blender.
+Want thinner soup?
 Add more broth.
 This recipe is so accommodating it is very easy to make it whatever you like.

 All you need are these lentil soup ingredients to get started!
 It couldn’t be easier!

-- Turmeric, cumin, paprika, and black pepper – The seasonings that add flavor to this spicy red lentil soup.
-Be careful not to get turmeric on your clothes or counters because this spice stains quickly.
+• Turmeric, cumin, paprika, and black pepper – The seasonings that add flavor to this spicy red lentil soup.
+Be careful not to get turmeric on your clothes or counters because this spice stains quickly and it is almost impossible to remove.

-- Vegetable stock – Any type of stock will work.
+• Vegetable Broth– Any type of broth will work.
 If you don’t want this dish to be vegan, bone broth could work as well.

 Step By Step Instructions

-- In a large saucepan or dutch oven, heat 2 tbsp of oil over medium heat, and add the onions.
+1. In a large saucepan or Dutch oven heat 2 tbsp of oil over medium heat, and add the onions.
 Sauteé until they begin to become transparent.

-- Add in the minced garlic, turmeric, and cumin, cooking for about 2 minutes longer.
+2. Add the minced garlic, turmeric, and cumin, cooking for about 2 minutes longer.
 Make sure to stir often to keep the spices from sticking and burning.

-- Then add in 1 additional tbsp of olive oil and the lentils.
-Let them simmer for about 1-minute, stirring often.
+1. Then add 1 additional tbsp of olive oil and the lentils.
+Let them simmer for about 1 minute, stirring often.

-- Go ahead and add the vegetable stock to the saucepan along with one peeled medium potato that has been quartered.
-Add in paprika, black pepper, and cayenne pepper (optional) and stir.
+2. Go ahead and add the vegetable broth to the saucepan along with one peeled medium potato that has been quartered.
+Add the paprika, black pepper, and cayenne pepper (optional) and stir.

 Variations